We may earn commission from affiliate links →

 Aperi is a remarkable village 8 kilometers north of Pigadia; it stands on the slopes of Mount Hamali, at a bit more than 300 meters above sea level, surrounded by an imposing green landscape.

-The village is quite extensive and, as the former capital, used to be the place where the wealthiest families on the island would dwell.
-This has left behind an impressive heritage of refined, elegant homes built by nobles and Greek immigrants coming back from the diaspora.
+The village is quite extensive and, as the former capital, used to be the place where the wealthiest families on the island of Karpathos would dwell.
+This has left behind an impressive heritage of refined, elegant homes built by nobles and Greek immigrants returning from the diaspora.

 When visiting Aperi, take a look at the magnificent Venetian castle on the top of the mountain, as well as the ruins of a tower dating back to the year 3.000 BC.